ppy/osu-wiki/news/2022/2022-11-01-osumonthly-4.md

 ![](/wiki/shared/news/2022-11-01-osumonthly-4/dreamjam-banner.jpg)

-[DreamJam](https://osu.ppy.sh/community/forums/topics/1649330?n=1) is an offline osu! meetup & tournament in Singapore, hosted by ::megumic::{ user=7537133 } and ::\1gt::{ user=8301957 }.
+[DreamJam](https://osu.ppy.sh/community/forums/topics/1649330?n=1) is an offline osu! meetup & tournament in Singapore, hosted by ::megumic::{ user=7537133 } and ::_gt::{ user=8301957 }.
 The event welcomed more than 90 attendees in the Dreamcore Showroom, making it the largest osu! meetup to date in Singapore.

 The event featured a Tandem King of the Hill Tournament, with the fun and challenging concept of having one person control the keyboard while the other controls the mouse or tablet.
 The highlight of the event, however, was a Battle Royale featuring Singapore's osu!
 World Cup roster, including top Singaporean players such as ::GSBlank::{ user=2312106 }, ::Eagle5324::{ user=11987104 } and the eventual champion, ::Demonical::{ user=5447609 }.